Simplicial and dimension groups with group action and their realization: Abstract

 \section{Abstract}

-We define simplicial and dimension $\Gamma$-groups, the generalizations of simplicial and dimension groups to the case when these groups have an action of an arbitrary group $\Gamma.$ We generalize classic results which correspond to the case when $\Gamma$ is trivial.
-Assuming that $\Gamma$ is such that its integral group ring is noetherian, we show that every dimension $\Gamma$-group is isomorphic to a direct limit of a directed system of simplicial $\Gamma$-groups and that the limit can be taken in the category of ordered groups with order-units or generating intervals.
+We define simplicial and dimension $\Gamma$-groups, the generalizations of simplicial and dimension groups to the case when these groups have an action of an arbitrary group $\Gamma.$ Assuming that the integral group ring of $\Gamma$ is Noetherian, we show that every dimension $\Gamma$-group is isomorphic to a direct limit of a directed system of simplicial $\Gamma$-groups and that the limit can be taken in the category of ordered groups with order-units or generating intervals.

-If $\Gamma$ is abelian and $R$ is a $\Gamma$-graded ring, the Grothendieck $\Gamma$-group $K_0^{\Gamma}(R)$ was defined by R. Hazrat.
-We adapt this definition for arbitrary $\Gamma.$ If $G$ is a pre-ordered abelian group with an action of $\Gamma$ which agrees with the pre-ordered structure, we say that $G$ is {\em realized} by a $\Gamma$-graded ring $R$ if $K_0^{\Gamma}(R)$ and $G$ are isomorphic as pre-ordered $\Gamma$-groups with an isomorphism which preserves order-units or generating intervals.
+We adapt Hazrat's definition of the Grothendieck $\Gamma$-group $K_0^{\Gamma}(R)$ for a $\Gamma$-graded ring $R$ to the case when $\Gamma$ is not necessarily abelian.
+If $G$ is a pre-ordered abelian group with an action of $\Gamma$ which agrees with the pre-ordered structure, we say that $G$ is {\em realized} by a $\Gamma$-graded ring $R$ if $K_0^{\Gamma}(R)$ and $G$ are isomorphic as pre-ordered $\Gamma$-groups with an isomorphism which preserves order-units or generating intervals.

 We show that every simplicial $\Gamma$-group with an order-unit can be realized by a graded matricial ring over a $\Gamma$-graded division ring.
-If $\Gamma$ is such that its integral group ring is noetherian, every countable dimension $\Gamma$-group with an order-unit or a generating interval can be realized by a $\Gamma$-graded ultramatricial ring over a $\Gamma$-graded division ring.
-We also relate our results to graded rings with involution which give rise to Grothendieck $\Gamma$-groups with actions of both $\Gamma$ and $\mathbb Z/2\mathbb Z$.
+If the integral group ring of $\Gamma$ is Noetherian, we realize a countable dimension $\Gamma$-group with an order-unit or a generating interval by a $\Gamma$-graded ultramatricial ring over a $\Gamma$-graded division ring.
+We also relate our results to graded rings with involution which give rise to Grothendieck $\Gamma$-groups with actions of both $\Gamma$ and $\mathbb Z_2$.
 We adapt the Realization Problem for von Neumann regular rings to graded rings and concepts from this work and discuss some other questions.